Approximating fixed size quantum correlations in polynomial time: Representation theory

 allows us to make the isomorphism in \autoref{prop:decomp_of_End_KG_V} concrete.

 \begin{remark} While introducing such a $G$-invariant inner product at first seems arbitrary, our proposed isomorphism needs to yield the desired block structure.
-Concretely, $\CG$-isotypical components are orthogonal w.r.t. $\left\langle \cdot, \cdot\right\rangle_G$.
 While the isotypical components of $V$ are orthogonal w.r.t. a $G$-invariant inner product, the isomorphic simple modules within each isotypical component need not be.
 However, we can always find a decomposition of each isotypical component into isomorphic simple $\CG$-modules, which are pairwise orthogonal w.r.t. $\left\langle \cdot, \cdot\right\rangle_G$. \end{remark}